 Do we know what causes pituitary tumors?

-Some of the gene mutations linked to pituitary tumors that run in families were described in the previous section, “What are the risk factors for pituitary tumors?”
+Some people inherit gene mutations (changes) from their parents that greatly increase their risk for developing pituitary tumors.
+Some of these mutations were described in the previous section, “What are the risk factors for pituitary tumors?”
 Members of families with these genetic syndromes can have genetic testing to find out if they are affected.

-Much less is known about the causes of non-hereditary (sporadic) pituitary tumors.
-Some of these have acquired mutations in the AIP gene.
+Some non-hereditary (sporadic) pituitary tumors – those that don’t run in families – have acquired mutations in a gene called AIP.
 Many growth hormone-secreting adenomas have an acquired mutation in a gene called GNAS1.
 These mutations are much less common in other types of pituitary adenomas.

-Last Medical Review: 01/11/2013
+Last Medical Review: 05/08/2014

-Last Revised: 01/11/2013
+Last Revised: 05/08/2014